 In other words, a lot of these things are just meaningless.

-They come and go to people, and people are so busy, they don't pay attention to what you just described.
+They come and go to people, and people are so busy they don't pay attention to what you just described.

-So life is meaningless.
+And so life is meaningless.

-You take the breath in and you begin to think about the ramifications and the consequences and life's profound mystery.
+But at that moment, when you take your breath, you take the breath in, and you begin to think about the ramifications and the consequences and life's profound mystery, that's your creation of synchronicity.

 You've begun to create the synchronicity moment yourself.